NerianMin/bortein.com/README.md

-It is just a CV: https://www.bortein.com/
+It is just my online resume: https://www.bortein.com/